Grades will be allocated to ASS#1 (Steps 2-6) as follows:

 Just a sentence (or two) submitted.

-3 marks Provides thoughtful and considered feedback to three other students.
+2.5 marks Provides thoughtful and considered feedback to three other students. (most students will get 2.5 or 2 marks)

-2 marks Provides reasonable quality feedback to three other students (OR thoughtful and considered feedback to only two other students).
+2 marks Provides reasonable quality feedback to three other students (OR thoughtful and considered feedback to only one or two other students).

 When finished marking – loading marks and feedback files onto Moodle: